2016 United States House of Representatives elections in Louisiana

 The 2016 United States House of Representatives elections in Louisiana were held on November 8, 2016, to elect the six U.S. representatives from the state of Louisiana, one from each of the state's six congressional districts.
 The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

+This cycle saw the election of Republican Mike Johnson to the state's 4th congressional district; Johnson would later be elected Speaker of the House in 2023.

+Overview

+By district

+Results of the 2016 United States House of Representatives elections in Louisiana by district:

 District 1

-The incumbent is Republican Steve Scalise, who has represented the district since 2008.
+The incumbent was Republican Steve Scalise, who had represented the district since 2008.
 He was re-elected with 78% of the vote in 2014.

 In late 2014, Scalise became embroiled in a controversy over a speech he had given to the white supremacist group European-American Unity and Rights Organization, which was founded by David Duke, in 2002.
-After it emerged that earlier in his career, Scalise has compared himself to Duke, Scalise distanced himself from Duke.
-This prompted Duke to say that he may run against Scalise in 2016 because Scalise had been "elected on false pretenses" and had "betrayed" the voters by "suggesting that they're racist because they supported my views".
+After it emerged that earlier in his career, Scalise had compared himself to Duke, Scalise distanced himself from Duke.
+This prompted Duke to say that he might run against Scalise in 2016 because Scalise had been "elected on false pretenses" and had "betrayed" the voters by "suggesting that they're racist because they supported my views".
 In July 2016, Duke said he was considering running against Scalise.